jasonatepaint/cognito-identity-broker/README.md

 ### Run the full authentication flow
 The postman collection has been setup to populate required variables (`code`, `refreshToken`) during the auth flow to eliminate the need to copy/paste values.

+**Note:** _As an alternative to using postman, you can use the [Cognito Identity Broker Web Applications](https://github.com/jasonatepaint/cognito-identity-broker-web) to test the entire authentication flow directly from the browser._

 1. Send the `Login` request.
 This will:
     * Return the broker credentials (`id, access, refresh` tokens)